spapas/spapas.github.io/content/react-redux-tutorial.rst

 difficult:

 * Easier solution: When adding a book just *invalidate* (make undefined) the ``books`` state attribute.
 This will result in an ajax call to reload the books and everything will be in place.
 However the user may not see the newly added book if it does not fall to the currently selected page (and there'd be an extra, unnecessary ajax call)
-* Harder solution: Well, depending on the sorting you may check if the current books should be displayed or not on the current page and push it to its correct place (and remove the last item of ``rows`` so that count is not increased).
-Once again, the newly book may no be displayed at all if it does not belong to the correct page
+* Harder solution: Depending on the sorting you may check if the current books should be displayed or not on the current page and push it to its correct place (and remove the last item of ``rows`` so that count is not increased).
+Once again, the newly book may no be displayed at all if it does not belong to the visible page

 The ``UPDATE_BOOK`` and ``DELETE_BOOK`` actions are even more complex.
-I'll explain update, delete is more or less the same (with the difference that update has the updated book as an action parameter while delete has only its id as an acton parameter): First of all we check if the updated book is currently displayed (if one of the books of ``rows`` has the same ``id`` as the updated book).
+I'll only explain update, delete is more or less the same (with the difference that update has the updated book as an action parameter while delete has only its id as an acton parameter): First of all we check if the updated book is currently displayed (if one of the books of ``rows`` has the same ``id`` as the updated book).
 If the book is not displayed then only the current edited book is set to the new state.
 However, if it is displayed then it would need to be updated because the ``rows`` array does not know anything about the updated values of the book!

 So, inside the ``else`` branch, the ``idx`` variable will hold its current index and the ``rows`` attribute of the new state will get the following value:

 .. code::